GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 <sec:active_ssl:results:blending_methods>

 Two alternatives have been compared for the map blending operation: naive averaging $Psi_"avg"$ and learned #psi-dnn (see @sec:active_ssl:methods:blending_methods).
-The former was introduced as a baseline, offering the advantage of being simple and explainable, while the second aims at offering the best performance.
+The former was introduced as a baseline, offering the advantage of being simple and explainable, while the second aims at providing the best performance.

 #figure(
   image(
     "figures/blending_comparison.svg",
   ),
+  caption: flex-caption(
-  caption: [
+    [
-    Visual comparison of the two aggregation methods (#psi-avg top and #psi-dnn bottom) ],
+      Visual comparison of the two aggregation methods (#psi-avg top and #psi-dnn bottom).
+      Each column represents an example from the dataset.
+      The first three use the ground-truth #doa spectrum, while the last two use the one estimated by the pre-trained #acr("SSL") network.
+    ],
+    // Short caption for the TOC
+    [Visual comparison of the two aggregation methods] ),
 )
 <fig:active_ssl:results:blending_comparison>

+@fig:active_ssl:results:blending_comparison discloses a selection of 2D heatmaps produced by the two proposed methods.
 Naturally, when significantly precise #doa spectra are extracted at each step, even the naive averaging method suffices for accurately estimating the 2D heatmap.
-However, when, more imperfect and challenging #doa maps are considered, the neural network shows a greater capacity to ignore the noise and provide a sharp likelihood estimation.
+However, when more imperfect and challenging #doa maps are considered, the neural network shows a greater capacity to ignore the noise and provide a sharp likelihood estimation.
-Also, as #psi-dnn has been trained with localized 2D Gaussian blobs as targets, it has learned to properly filter the unnecessary parts of the original cones.
+Also, as #psi-dnn has been trained with localized 2D Gaussian blobs as targets, it has learned to filter the unnecessary parts of the original cones properly.
 Its output successfully concentrates on the actual position of the sources.
-By precisely separating and isolating the different local peaks in the map, the network allows for an easier clustering process.
+The network facilitates clustering by precisely separating and isolating the different local peaks in the map.
 This decreases the sensitivity to the hyperparameters of DBSCAN.

 #include "tables/blending_methods.typ"